ijcBIT/scRNA-seq-pipeline/README.md

 # scRNA-seq-pipeline

 ## Background:
-Single-cell RNA sequencing (scRNA-seq) has revolutionized the ability to investigate gene expression dynamics at the cellular level, suggesting insights into cellular heterogeneity and regulatory mechanisms that were previously inaccessible with bulk sequencing which is a straight-forward method for comparing the averages of cellular expression.However, analyzing scRNA-seq data presents challenges such as noise, batch effects, and high dimensionality, highlighting the need to create robust preprocessing pipelines.
-Add the implementation of the HPC for high through put
+Single-cell RNA sequencing (scRNA-seq) has revolutionized the ability to investigate gene expression dynamics at the cellular level, suggesting insights into cellular heterogeneity and regulatory mechanisms that were previously inaccessible with bulk sequencing which is a straight-forward method for comparing the averages of cellular expression.
+However, analyzing scRNA-seq data presents challenges such as noise, batch effects, and high dimensionality, highlighting the need to create robust preprocessing pipelines.

 ## Purpose: